Photography and binoculars

 Equipment: Whatever type of camera you use, make sure it is working properly before you leave home.
 If you have a new camera or have a camera that has not been used for a while, it is a good idea to take some pictures before travelling to ensure that it works properly.
 Also remember to bring your camera manual.

-Batteries: Bad batteries account for the largest percentage of camera problems on expeditions, especially in cold climates.
+Batteries: Most camera problems on expeditions, especially in cold climates, are due to bad batteries.
 For this reason, please bring extra camera batteries with you, even if the one in your camera is new.

 Memory cards: Rule of thumb is to bring more memory cards than you believe you will need.